-Due to the possibility of of unsafe water,
+Due to the possibility of unsafe water,

-consumers are directed drinking, making ice cub I to Boil All Water for one minute at a es, washing foods, brushing teeth or water.
-This Order shall remain in effe in any other activity
+consumers are directed to Boil All Water for one minute at a rolling boil before drinking, making ice cubes, washing foods, brushing teeth or in any other activity involving consumption of water.
+This Order shall remain in effect until further notice!

-Questions regarding this notice should be direct ted to:
+Questions regarding this notice should be directed to:

 at

 or to the